Gaunsessa/lornch/README.md

 # lornch

-Minimal Android launcher specifically designed for the Opel Touch Flip.
+Minimal Android launcher specifically designed for the flip phones